CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/02BuildCode.md

     code -a.
     ```

-9. Review the created code component files.
+9. Review the created code component files by selecting the **Explorer** tab.

      ![](images/L02/image5.png)